 This packet from Homeschool Planet works with your existing Homeschool Planet subscription and gives you everything you need to research Christmas traditions from 14 countries.
 It even includes printables to help you record all you learn together.

 Not sure you’re up for a research-based project?
 No worries, the unit also includes all the links needed to complete the packet.
 That means you won’t need to track down anything.
-Just log into your Homeschool Planet and
+Just log into your Homeschool Planet to get all the details.

 Need Christmas Around the World inspiration independent of Homeschool Planet?
 We've got 100 Ways to Study Christmas Around the World for you!